Clear Rivers: Final Destination

 Clear Rivers is introduced in the 2000 film Final Destination as one of the seniors from the fictional Mt.
-Abraham High School boarding Volée Airlines Flight 180 heading to Paris on May 13, 2000.
-On board, Alex Browning warns the passengers about his vision of the airliner exploding in mid-air, gaining no support from anyone, except for Clear.
-She, along with Alex and their classmates Tod Waggner, Terry Chaney, Carter Horton, Billy Hitchcock, and teacher Ms. Valerie Lewton are removed from the plane before it explodes in mid-air minutes after take-off, killing the other 286 passengers and crew.
+Abraham High School boarding Volée Airlines Flight 180 heading to Paris on May 13, 1999.
+On board, Alex Browning warns the passengers about his vision of the airliner exploding in mid-air, gaining no support from anyone except for Clear.
+Having witnessed Alex and their classmates Tod Waggner, Terry Chaney, Carter Horton, Billy Hitchcock, and teacher Ms. Valerie Lewton being removed from the plane, she willingly gets off before it explodes in mid-air minutes after take-off, killing the other 287 passengers and crew.
 Thirty-nine days later, while at the memorial for the victims, she presents Alex a white rose as gratitude for saving her life.

 After Tod dies in a freak accident, they go to the morgue to see his body and find mortician William Bludworth.
-Bludworth explains to them Death's design and warns them that they're still in danger.
+Bludworth explains to them Death's design and warns them that they are still in danger.
 Realizing this, they attempt to save the remaining survivors.
 Following Terry's and Ms. Lewton's deaths, they are successful in saving Carter's life.
-Unfortunately, only seconds later Billy dies, causing them to realize that if they intervene in someone's death they can save that person.
+Unfortunately, only seconds later, Billy dies, causing them to realize that if they intervene in someone's death, they can save that person.
 Believing himself to be next, Alex withdraws from the group.

-After Alex realizes that Clear is actually next to die he goes to her house to save her.
+After Alex realizes that Clear is actually next to die, he goes to her house to save her.
 Due to her house experiencing short circuits, she attempts to escape with her car.
-Despite the car being trapped by livewires, Alex manages to save her and they both survive the ordeal.
-Months later in Paris, Alex has doubts about their triumph over Death.
-Noticing signs of impending doom Clear saves Alex from a speeding bus, but they both witness Carter's demise by a falling sign.
+Despite the car being trapped by livewires, Alex manages to save her, and they both survive the ordeal.
+Months later, in Paris, Alex has doubts about their triumph over Death.
+Noticing signs of impending doom, Clear saves Alex from a speeding bus, but they both witness Carter's demise by a falling sign.